 Symmetrical balance is normally included in traditional interiors.
 Symmetrical balance is seen as a the same objects repeated in the same positions on each side of a vertical axis, for example, you might remember old rooms where on every side of a room is an exact mirror within the other.
 This symmetry also reflects a persons form, so we are innately comfortable inside of a balanced setting.

 The focal point should dominate the design with scale and contrast without giving up the unity of the whole space.
 This is the instant point where your eye is drawn to as you enter the booth .
 This can be a built in feature such as product area the discussion area.
-A view through a window or decor accessories such as artworks with product information and slogans could also be a focal point.
+A view through a window or decoration accessories such as artworks with product information and slogans could also be a focal point.

 Radial symmetry is the place where all the elements of a design are arrayed around a center point.
 A spiral stairway is also an excellent example of radial balance.
 Though not often employed in interiors, it can provide an interesting counterpoint if used properly.